Did you know these 12 facts about the Taj Mahal?

 2. Symmetrical design

-The Taj Mahal's architecture is a masterpiece of bilateral symmetry, with every element meticulously placed to create a perfect mirror image on either side of a central axis.
+Taj Mahal's architecture is a masterpiece of bilateral symmetry, with every element meticulously placed to create a perfect mirror image on either side of a central axis.
 The intricate details, from the minarets to the gardens, are arranged with such precision that it's almost as if the monument were drawn with a ruler.
-But what's truly astonishing is the way this perfect symmetry evokes a sense of infinite expanse, making the Taj Mahal seem to stretch beyond its physical boundaries, a feat that continues to baffle architects and mathematicians alike.

 The Taj Mahal's perfect symmetry captured from the sky | Credits- cnet.com